silvhua/lighthouse-capstone-project/README.md

 Model 4 | ML Lasso regression | LV slope and LV intercept Model 5 | Neural network with 1 hidden layer of 10 nodes | LV slope and LV intercept

-The second iteration of the project used the ML linear regression with OLS (Model 3).
+The second experiment used the ML linear regression with OLS (Model 3) and random forest regression.
 <br>

 ### Statistical Models (Models 1 & 2)